- Target Audience

 The aim is to identify underlying personal problems of the targeted group members and build a relationship that offers support but also challenges their views.

-The three goals are listed below.
+The four goals are listed below.

 - Understanding conspiracy theories (how they work, why they are attractive, how they affect believers and society alike, and how their contradictions can be shown).